psphere-project/psphere/README.rst

 Sunset Notice
 =============

-This project is no longer under development.

-We recommend that you start your VMware Python journey with the official `VMware pyvmomi`_ library.
+We strongly recommend that you start your VMware Python journey with the official `VMware pyvmomi`_ library.

 psphere was created when no other client was available.
 It was a privilege to create something that was useful to others.